CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

             check_traffic_loss:
               method: genie.harness.libs.prepostprocessor.check_traffic_loss
               parameters:
+                max_outage: 120
                 loss_tolerance: 15
+                rate_tolerance: 5
+                stream_settings: /ws/ellewoods-sjc/genie/ixia.yaml
                 check_interval: 60
                 check_iteration: 10

-The parameters above can also be set at the global processor level.
+The parameters above can also be set at the global processor level with the exception of 'stream_settings' which should be set at the trigger level.

 processor: compare_traffic_profile